netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ## Effective Unit Testing

-**Unit Testing** let's us write and run automated tests against our code at a granular level.
+**Unit Testing** lets us write and run automated tests against our code at a granular level.
 We know that automated tests are important because they provide us _quick feedback_ regarding the correctness of our code as opposed to manual testing.
 In this topic, I will be sharing some of the techniques that I've learned in creating effective unit tests.

 ### Use business language
 When writing tests, use business language.
 It makes the tests _"human"_ readable and motivates us to describe our test closer to business requirements: